 Environmental upgrade agreements

-Siimilar to EPCs, environmental upgrade agreements involve external financers covering the upfront cost of a retrofit, which is then recovered from the building owner through a council levy.
+Environmental upgrade agreements involve external financiers covering the upfront cost of a retrofit, which is then recovered from the building owner through a council levy.
 Building owners can also pass on part of the environmental upgrade charge to tenants.
 The council forwards these levy payments to the finance provider.
 These structured payments remain with the property if ownership changes.

 Mandatory obligation schemes